epaaso/comp-oncology/README.md

 We highly recommend using a computer or server with cuda enabled.
 [Docker](https://docs.docker.com/engine/install/ubuntu/) must be a given to run the containers.
-Another advantage would be to have docker installed with the cuda package for transfering your cuda install to the contianers.
+Another advantage would be to have docker installed with the cuda package for transfering your cuda install to the containers.

 Nevertheless, we added a list of the package versions for R and python in `requirements.txt` and `r_packages.txt`.
 Or you can base yourself on the commands in the Dockerfile if you